Calibrated Uncertainty for Trustworthy Clinical Gait Analysis Using Probabilistic Multiview Markerless Motion Capture: Introduction

-End-to-end differentiable MMMC leverages two complementary structural constraints.
-First, geometric redundancy across cameras provides a principled mechanism to down-weight inconsistent keypoints.
-Second, biomechanical priors—such as fixed segment lengths, joint coupling, and anatomically feasible ranges of motion—restrict the solution space to physically plausible motions.
-Recent work has demonstrated that such models can achieve high accuracy for clinical tasks \cite{unger_2024_differentiable, cotton_differentiable_2024}.
-However, despite their strong overall performance, previous MMMC systems can also sometimes produce outliers or noisy results, such as camera position and occlusions reduce the number of views.
-Without trustworthy confidence intervals accompanying their output, this either requires comparing each trial against gold-standard measurements or designing \emph{ad hoc} heuristics for quality control.
+Without trustworthy confidence intervals accompanying their output, end-users either require comparison of each trial against gold-standard measurements or designing \emph{ad hoc} heuristics for quality control.
 Aggregated accuracy metrics, typically reported in most validation studies, can mask systematic reductions in accuracy across variations in anatomy, assistive device use, or pathological gait patterns.
 As MMC moves from research to clinical deployment, it is critical to incorporate robust and validated confidence intervals to ensure reliability across diverse patient populations and clinical environments.